GauravAtavale/Data-Science-Practice/README.md

 Welcome to the *Cracking the Data Science Interview* Github page.
 Here you will find data science related links, tutorials, blog posts, code snippets, interview prep material, case studies, and more!
 Have fun!

-# Data Science Interview Preparation Materials
+# Data Science Practice Materials

 # General
 - [How Do I Prepare For a Data Science Interview (Quora)](https://www.quora.com/How-do-I-prepare-for-a-data-scientist-interview)